ranfysvalle02/event0/README.md

 - Platform does not support ticket resale until tickets are SOLD OUT
 - Resale == Ticket Ownership Transfer (no fee; no ticket scalping;)

+# Latest updates
+- Partial.ly integration for ticket price > 0.00;
+- Photo Gallery using iFrame (for event only)
+- Centralized 'Authentication'

+# Testing the DEMO
+- Please use a test credit card: 4242-4242-4242-4242; MM/DD: 12/25; CVC: 123

 # Demo Features
 - Register/Login
 - Purchase tickets